Frequently Asked Questions

 Click Start Claim, or visit the Foundation to get started.

-What documents do I need?
+What documents will I need?

 Relevant medical documents and Service Treatment Records (STR) may also be needed.

-Your DD 214/ Separation Documents, Official Military Personnel File (OMPF), Medical and Health Records, and Service Treatment Records (STR’s) can be retrieved by reaching out to The National Archives (link) or by calling 1-866-272-6272.
+Your DD 214/ Separation Documents, Official Military Personnel File (OMPF), Medical and Health Records, and Service Treatment Records (STR’s) can be retrieved by reaching out to The National Archives or by calling 1-866-272-6272.

 What happens after I complete the Intake form?